 (OR 43.4;

-Dose adjustments were made at weeks 2, 5, and 8 followed by adjustments every 3 weeks based on patient response and tolerability8,*
+Dose adjustments were made at weeks 2, 5, and 8 followed by adjustments approximately every 3 weeks based on considerations of all data for each patient, including mUFC level, rate of decrease of mUFC, and tolerability of ISTURISA.2,c

-Note: Adverse events related to hypocortisolism occurred in 15% vs 0% of ISTURISA and placebo patients during titration.8
+Note: Adverse events related to hypocortisolism occurred in 15% of patients who received ISTURISA vs 0% of patients who received placebo during titration.2

 Proportion of patients with mUFC ≤ULN at week 36